 The programme was set up in response to a decision made in 2005 by the Minister for Justice, Equality and Law Reform.
 The Minister announced a scheme to grant temporary residency for two years to those individuals who were Parents of Irish Born Children born in Ireland before the 1st of January 2005 who did not have Irish citizenship.
 Following this two year period the applicant must demonstrate that they have taken steps towards becoming economically independent in the State in order to maintain residency.

 For this reason, it was decided to develop a project that would support people in this group to access employment, training and education.
 The programme started as a pilot in 2006 and due to its success, the target group was enlarged to include all legally resident EU and non-EU adults who have permission to work in Ireland and would like to access employment or education.

 The EPIC programme is funded by the Office for the Promotion of Migrant Integration (formerly the Office of the Minister for Integration) under the Department of Justice and Equality and co-financed under the European Social Fund Human Capital Operational Programme 2007-2013.

 How it works

-- Pre Employment and English for Work Training (3 weeks) – CV and cover letter writing techniques; identifying and describing skills; telephone skills for job interviews and in the workplace; advice on how to look for a job
+- Covers business vocabulary, CV and cover letter writing techniques; identifying and describing skills; telephone skills for job interviews and in the workplace; advice on how to look for a job.

 One-To-One Individual Support with TEOs: